sanity-io/sanity-recipes/README.md

 Sometimes you want to change the name of a field.
 [This function](snippets/renameField.js) can be run with `sanity exec renameField.js --with-user-credentials` and do a migration even while users are working.

+## Components

+### Filter-aware Custom Input Component

+The [Sanity documentation](https://sanity.io/docs) contains several examples on how to create a Custom Input Component, but what if you want one which is also aware of language filter options?
+[This component](snippets/CustomObjectInputWithLanguageFilter.js) provides a good point of departure for making your own.

 ## License

 All code is MIT-licensed.
 See LICENSE.